Supplier Code of Conduct

 Treatment

-Suppliers are strictly prohibited from engaging in physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation.
+You are strictly prohibited from engaging in physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation.

-3. Environmental practices
+1. Environmental practices

 • The existence or future implementation of an Environmental Management System (EMS).

-• Proper waste management, with special attention to hazardous waste and emissions which may not be dumped or discharged in an unlawful manner, including water waste.
 Employees whose work has a direct impact on the environment shall be trained, competent and have the necessary resources to do their jobs including appropriate personal protective equipment.

 Restricted Substances

-Suppliers must not use harmful materials, dyes or chemicals that have any unacceptable risk to health or the environment during production, use or disposal.
+You must not use harmful materials, dyes or chemicals that have any unacceptable risk to health or the environment during production, use or disposal.

 Global standards include but are not limited to REACH and Prop 65.
 This includes all applicable laws and regulations regarding storage, handling and disposal of hazardous chemicals and non-hazardous solid waste, as well as the treatment and disposal of wastewater and air emissions.